Quite simply one of the most beautiful destinations in Taiwan!

 Row, row, row your boat…

 Time to exercise those arms… Get yourself a rowing boat and try to make it to Lalu Island, in the middle of the lake.
-You can rent one at Shuishe and Itashao for around NT$200/hr.
-Don’t be shy to bargain here.
-Boat tours can also be arranged; NT$300 for 45mins.
+You can rent one at Shuishe or Itashao for around NT$250/hr.
+Boat tours can also be arranged; NT$350 for 45mins.
+If you decide to go on a rowing adventure, make sure to bring a hat, sunglasses, and water.
+Rowing a boat is a really cool way to experience Sun Moon Lake.
+On a clear day, the panoramic views from Lalu Island or the center of the lake are simply unbeatable.

 Hiking trails around Sun Moon Lake